ProseMirror/website/pages/examples/lint/index.md

 PART(deco)

-The problem object is stored in the icon DOM nodes, so that event handlers can access them when handling clicks on the node.
+The problem object is stored in the decoration spec, so that event handlers can retrieve it from the plugin's decoration set.
 We'll make a single click on an icon select the annotated region, and a double click run the `fix` method.